 Ingredients and substitutions

-Unsalted butter needs to be cold, straight from the refrigerator or freezer.
+- Unsalted butter - Your butter needs to be cold - straight from the refrigerator or freezer.
 I like to shred mine with the large side of a cheese grater - it helps incorporate seamlessly into your dough.

-Buttermilk is needed for this recipe.
-It cannot be substituted with other types of milk.
+- Buttermilk - It cannot be substituted with other types of milk.
 Buttermilk adds the perfect amount of acidity paired with the leavening agents in this recipe.

 Folding biscuit dough